Bayn al-Haramayn

 In the past, the area was not an empty space between the two shrines; rather it was divided into a single main street and a number of alleyways, with residential and commercial buildings.
-During the Baathist era, the buildings between the two shrines were destroyed, and the area known today as Bayn al-Haramayn was formed.
+During the Baathist era, the buildings between the two shrines were demolished to make way for the area known today as Bayn al-Haramayn.
 After the 2003 invasion of Iraq, the administration of the two shrines initiated a project of further developing the area, as well as the shrines to form a large unified precinct for the holy shrines of Karbala.

 Etymology

 Bayn al-Haramayn literally means "between the two shrines".
 Before the destruction of the buildings between the two shrines, the area was only known as mahalat Bab al-Najaf.
 It consisted of alleyways and one main street called Ali al-Akbar Street.
 The term entered Ashura literature after the demolition of all that stood in the area, in the late 1970s, creating an open canvas between the two shrines, known in its Arabic term as, Bayn al-Haramayn.